 At it’s simplest, you can get this in an art supply store.
 A light grey piece of foam core will do.
 Simple take a photo of this grey card in the same lighting conditions as you find for your photography.

-In fact, some cameras will let you set a custom white balance when you take a photo of the grey card.
+Some cameras will let you set a custom white balance when you take a photo of the grey card.
 I do that with my Nikon cameras so I know I have the right white balance at the point of capture.

 There’s one basic problem with a flat grey card.
 While cheap, it doesn’t give your camera enough contrast to focus on the card.

 Although it costs more than a piece of foam core, it lasts longer.
-It's a fabric center within a flexible frame that folds down like many collapsible reflectors or backdrops.
+It’s a fabric center within a flexible frame that folds like many collapsible reflectors or backdrops.

 It pops up perfectly every time I need it.